 ALI's construction arm, MDC implemented the Total Safety & Quality Culture Building Program in 2014.
 Major initiatives were the conduct of the DOLE mandated 8-hr Site Safety Orientation, conduct of the Safety and Quality Summit for Project Managers and Project In-charge, conduct of the 40-hr Construction Operation Safety & Health (COSH) Training, launch of the EHS Summit attended by Subcon Principals to cascade MDC's Safety Policies, implementation of the Safety Management By Walking Around and Pre-Activity Training and Orientation on Safety ((PATOS).

-MDC recorded a total of 1.02 minor total recordable incident rate, 0.04 major total recordable incident rate, 94,401,248 safe man-hours for 2014.
+MDC recorded a total of 1.135 total recordable incident rate, 152,484,315 safe man-hours for 2015.
 ALI's Property Management arm, APMC, recorded a zero incidence of work-related injury/illness as reported to DOLE.
-Provided are the total Parental leaves taken by ALI employees in 2014
+Provided are the total Parental leaves taken by ALI employees in 2015